 > Hello!Lucky (977 Howard St) beautiful paper products and custom invitations.

 > Isda & Co (29 South Park) minimalist clothing for men and women.

 > All the big players have hotels in the SoMa area, it's the place to be!

 > Besides all the great commercial hotels, there are plenty of private homes or apartments available via services like Airbnb.
-They have a great guide for SoMa that include some of their locations to rent.
-[New to Airbnb?
-Use this link to sign up and get $25 for your first stay. (affiliate)]
+They have a great guide for SoMa that includes some of their locations to rent.

 THINGS TO DO: